Leave Policy in the Philippines

 Annual Leave (Vacation)

-Employees in the Philippines are entitled to a minimum of 5 working days of paid leave per year after completing one year of service.
-In the absence of a carryover policy, any unused leave must be compensated.
+Employees in the Philippines are entitled to a minimum of 5 days of Service Incentive Leave (SIL) per year after completing one year of service, under Article 95 of the Labor Code.
+This statutory leave can be used for vacation or sick purposes.

 Public Holidays